 Histamine acts as a chemical messenger.
 It joins to receptors on the membrane of a cell in order to carry out its job.
-Four types of histamine receptors have been discovered so far.
-These are known as the H1, H2, H3 and H4 receptors.
+Four types of histamine receptors have been discovered so far: the H1, H2, H3, and H4 receptors.
 Interestingly, the response of different cells to histamine may not be identical, since it depends on which type of receptor has been activated.

 Histamine Receptors and Their Major Effects

 Smooth muscle, linings of blood vessels and airways

 Contributes to the inflammatory response; causes an acute allergic response, vasodilation, and bronchoconstriction

 Stomach acid secretion